 Recognized for its typical light color and milky vanilla aroma, Claro de Luna 37% has a mild cocoa flavor, with sweet notes and a touch of vanilla.
 Its smooth texture melts in the mouth easily.

 A pronounced chocolate flavor with delightful sweet floral tones.
 Smooth in texture and melts in the mouth quickly.

 A Fino de Aroma chocolate with a delicate balanced flavor and characteristic mild texture.
 Its floral, sweet, roasted notes are accompanied by a mild acidity that give it the typical Fino de Aroma flavor.

-- Extra Dark Chocolate - San Martin 72%
+- Extra Dark Chocolate - Peru 72% Dark Chocolate

 This chocolate embodies a strong cocoa flavor, a perfect balance of bitter notes and a subtle sweet tone.
 Fruity notes, slight acidity and citric flavors attribute to the unmistakable character of this dark chocolate as it melts easily in the mouth, fostering an exquisite creamy mild sensation.
 A pleasure for the senses.